stefanomunarini/CSE4430_Web_Services/REST/README.md

 The other client options are:

-`-buy 'ebay_item_id'` allows to purchase a particular item, after collecting the id from the search `-po 'payment_option[0-1]'` allows to select which of the payment methods available to use (0 default, 1 third party)
+`-buy 'isbn'` allows to purchase a particular item knowing the isbn `-po 'payment_option[0-1]'` allows to select which of the payment methods available to use (0 default, 1 third party)